 JOINING A SUPPORT GROUP:

-The SSMU Eating Disorder and Support Resource Centre will offer a drop-in program specialized for eating disorders, free of charge.
-Volunteers, with an understanding of eating disorders and trained in non-judgemental support, will be available to talk to or share a safe space with.
+The SSMU Eating Disorder and Support Resource Centre offers a drop-in program specialized for eating disorders, free of charge.
+Volunteers, with an understanding of eating disorders and trained in non-judgemental support, are available to talk to or share a safe space with.
 Whether you would like to come and have lunch or talk about what you’re going through, anyone is welcome to drop by.
 The aim of this program is to create a space where everyone can feel comfortable sharing their experiences, and feel validated in doing so.